YuzukiTsuru/World.JS/docs/README.md

 ##### Set emsdk CMake Tool and Configure the compilation environment

+!> The Debug version of World.JS will preload the test audio file `vaiueo2d.wav` into World.JS as a `*.data` file for development and testing.
+This is because the file system of World.JS is currently incomplete.

 ###### VSCode
 Edit it in `.vscode/settings.json` and change the path into your own.